xoxzo/blog.xoxzo.com/content/Announcements/201907-logdownload-release-en.md

 Would you have any questions, please contact help@xoxzo.com

-_this web-download feature has been valued as a handy-function at [EZSMS](https://www.ezsms.biz/en/), our web-based SMS sending service and former platform of Xoxzo.
+_this web-download feature has been valued as a handy-function at [EZSMS](https://www.ezsms.biz/en/), our web-based SMS sending service as well as the former platform of Xoxzo.
 We are glad to have received such many hot-demand of reproduction and to be available to respond to the request._